Conanza/ARLite/README.md

 #### Phase IIIb: `belongs_to`, `has_many`

-Begin writing a `belongs_to` method for `Associatable`.
-This method should take in the association name and an options hash.
-It should build a `BelongsToOptions` object; save this in a local variable named `options`.
+In an `Associatable` module, `belongs_to` and `has_many` methods take in the association name and an options hash.
+It builds a `BelongsToOptions` or `HasManyOptions` object respectively.

-Within `belongs_to`, call `define_method` to create a new method to access the association.
-Within this method:

-* Use `send` to get the value of the foreign key.
-* Use `model_class` to get the target model class.
-* Use `where` to select those models where the `primary_key` column is equal to the foreign key value.
+Within the methods, a method is created to access the association.
+Using the `options` object, I find the target model class with `model_class`, and I use `Searchable::where` to find the model(s) where the `primary_key` column is equal to the foreign key value
-* Call first (since there should be only one such item).

-Throughout this method definition, use the `options` object so that defaults are used appropriately.

-Do likewise for `has_many`.

 ## Phase IV: `has_one_through`